vikasprsd7/Paytm-FinTech-Analytics-AI-Platform/payments_fraud_analytics/README.md

     - Flags users with multiple transactions occurring in the same short interval.
     - Expected Result: All 8 seeded velocity-attack clusters are detected.
 Each cluster contains four closely spaced card transactions.

-## 3. Executive Summary: Payment Reconciliation Analysis
+## 4. Executive Summary: Payment Reconciliation Analysis

 An **automated reconciliation workflow** was implemented using **Python (pandas)** to compare the **internal system ledger** against **external payment gateway export** records.
-The analysis processed **547 internal ledger** records against **530 gateway export* records.
+The analysis processed **547 internal ledger** records against **530 gateway export** records.
 The automated **reconcile_payments()** function evaluates data across set-difference operations and inner-join pairwise comparisons to isolate discrepancies into four distinct categories:
   - **Missing in Gateway** (27 transactions / 4.9% of ledger): Transactions recorded internally that are absent from the payment gateway export.
   - **Missing in Ledger / Extra in Gateway** (10 transactions / 1.8% of ledger): Transactions present in the gateway export but unrecorded in the internal ledger.
   - **Amount Mismatches** (16 transactions / 2.9% of ledger): Shared transactions where recorded transaction values (amount_inr) differ between sources, showing variance ranges from -100 to +100 INR.
-  - **Status Mismatches** (9 transactions / 1.6% of ledger): Shared transactions with conflicting state records, predominantly consisting of transactions marked as captured or chargeback internally but logged as failed at the gateway.
+  - **Status Mismatches** (9 transactions / 1.6% of ledger): Shared transactions with conflicting state records, transactions with conflicting status values between the ledger and gateway export.
   - ### Final Result
       -  **Missing in gateway (present in ledger, absent from gateway):** 27  (4.9% of ledger)
       -  **Missing in ledger (extra in gateway):**                        10  (1.8% of ledger)